gem-pasteur/macsyfinder/doc/source/modeler_guide/publish_package.rst

  .. _writing_model_package:

 Writing your own macsy-model package
 ====================================

-The whole package structure and the corresponding files :ref:`are described here <package_structure>` and requires five different types of files to be complete:
+The whole package structure and the corresponding files are described in the section :ref:`package_structure`.
+It requires five different types of files to be complete:

 * a metadata.yml file (mandatory)